 The following Pace Groups will be running in the Full Marathon in 2018:

 Once you have successfully registered for the event, you can apply for a Preferred Start, which is a starting position immediately behind the Elite field.
-To be granted a preferred start you must have achieved the following qualifying times in a previous Marathon since 1st July 2017:
+To be granted a preferred start you must have achieved the following qualifying times for your event since 1st July 2017:

 |MALE||Sub 2:50||Sub 3:00||Sub 3:10|